Updated June 2022

 How soon will NAS pay off?

 Ok, I invest money into a server, hard drives… how soon that investment will be returned as compared to the scenario when I use a cloud service like Google Drive or Dropbox?
-For simplicity, let’s leave the setup (which is sometimes overwhelming for the non-geeks) out of the brackets.
-I also eliminated the Internet connection fee because it will vary depending on the use case (if you often work with files remotely then you’ll probably gonna need a better upload speed, i.e. spend additional $10–20/month for a faster connection).
+For simplicity, let’s ignore setup costs for now.
+I also eliminated the Internet connection fee because it will vary depending on the use case (if you often work with files remotely then you’ll probably gonna need a better upload speed, i.e. spend an additional $10–20/month for a faster connection).

 Test #1.
 Cheap NAS vs. Google Drive